 Well Construction | AirLock Casing Buoyancy System

-The AirLock® system facilitates landing casing strings in horizontal wells, at nominal cost and without altering casing and cementing operations.
-Unlike conventional float shoe systems, the unique AirLock seal allows the vertical casing section to be filled with fluid, while the lateral section remains air-filled and buoyant.
-The enhanced buoyancy reduces sliding friction up to 50% (see table below) while the enhanced weight of the vertical section provides the force needed to push the string all the way to the toe of the well.
+The AirLock® buoyancy system cuts casing running time and cost significantly, without intervention and without interfering with casing and cementing operations.
+The system allows the vertical casing section to be filled with fluid, while the lateral section remains air-filled and buoyant.
+The enhanced buoyancy reduces sliding friction up to 50% or more, while the weight of the vertical section adds force to push the casing all the way to the toe.

 54% reduction in lateral casing weight and drag forces